 Chuck Price / Founder, Measurable SEO

-SEO in 2018 is all about the user experience.
+SEO is all about the user experience.
 This increasingly includes the delivery of a positive voice search experience.

 Creating useful content and earning topically related backlinks remains the key to reaching the top of the SERPs.

 More than ever, SEO today is about understanding your ideal customer and what they search for – and, by extension, identifying and establishing key relevance signals as they relate to that ideal customer.
 As search becomes increasingly personalized, we are finding ourselves optimizing for a customer persona alongside optimizing for algorithms.